 Þorgeirsdys burial mound

 Maybe I should not have walked on the burial mound, but I wanted to show you how big it is.
-The burial mound has grown in size as it is an ancient custom to greet the "dweller of the burial mound" by throwing a stone onto their burial mound.
+The burial mound has grown in size because it is an ancient custom to greet the "dweller of the burial mound" by throwing a stone onto it.

-It is amazing really to find such an old burial mound.
-It is not marked, but there is a small information sign by the parking lot, where one can read up on it.
+It is incredible, really, to find such an old burial mound.
+It is not marked, but there is a small information sign by the parking lot where one can read about it.

-I have told you more about that beautiful place in my next travel-blog:
+I will tell you more about that beautiful place in my next travel blog:

-Here you can see the location of the Hraunhafnartangi cape; it is located some 613 km away from Reykjavík, the capital city of Iceland.
+Here you can see the location of the Hraunhafnartangi cape; it is some 613 km from Reykjavík, the capital of Iceland.

 You can rent a car in Reykjavík and drive up to Melrakkaslétta in a couple of days.

-Have a lovely time at Hraunhafnartangi and on Melrakkaslétta :)
+Have a lovely time at Hraunhafnartangi and on the Melrakkaslétta plain :)